Early Life

 Rise to Success

-Helen began her career at Foote, Cone & Belding in Chicago in 1979.
-She joined S. C. Johnson & Son in September 1985.
-In March 1999, she was elected Chairman and CEO of Johnson Outdoors.
-She was elected Chairman of Johnson Financial Group in July 2004.
-She is the first woman in five generations to lead a major Johnson family enterprise.
+Helen Johnson-Leipold began her career at Foote, Cone & Belding in Chicago in 1979.
+She joined S. C. Johnson & Son in September 1985, eventually becoming Vice President, Worldwide Consumer Products in 1997.
+In March 1999, she was elected Chairman and CEO of Johnson Outdoors, and in July 2004, she became Chairman of Johnson Financial Group.
+She is the first female in five generations to lead a major Johnson family enterprise.

 Key Business Strategies